wp-plugins/woocommerce-customer-delivery-date-time-selection/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://myplugin.tophostbd.com/

-Allow the customers to choose an order delivery date and time on the checkout page for Woocommerce store owners.
+Allow the customers to choose an order delivery date and time on the checkout page which is visible to admin order page.

 == Description ==